Respect cut-offs

 Buyers call the office for routine delivery questions.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Start with customers where cut-offs, notes and order changes regularly affect dispatch.

 Use routes with several active accounts and normal delivery notes.